uberballo/warehouse/README.md

 ### 4.1.
 Access
 The application is running on Heroku:
 [Application on Heroku](http://localhost:3000/beanies)
-The service takes some time to start, as it fetches the data from the bad api.
+If the service hasn't been in use for some time, Heroku has to spin up the application and this process may take some time.
+After the application starts, It will first fetch the product data without availability and updates them with the availability after some time.

 ## 5. Continuous integration
 Nonexistent.
 Maybe the next step.